 \subsection{Reminder on spectral sequence of a \texorpdfstring{$\ZZ$}{}-filtered chain complex}

 In this subsection we remind an explicit construction of pages of the spectral sequence associated with a filtered chain complex that can be found in \cite[Ch.XV,\S 1]{cartan1999homological}.
-We will use the following lemma from the book of Cartan-Eilenberg. \begin{lemma}[{\cite[Ch.XV,Lemma 1.1]{cartan1999homological}}] For any commutative diagram of $\KK$-modules, in which the row is exact
+We will use the following lemma from the book of Cartan-Eilenberg. \begin{lemma}[{\cite[Ch.XV,Lemma 1.1]{cartan1999homological}}] For any commutative diagram of $\KK$-modules of the following form, in which the row is exact

-there is an inclusion $\Im \: \varphi\subseteq \Im\: \varphi'$ and the map $\eta$ induces an isomorphism
+there is an inclusion $\Im \: \varphi'\subseteq \Im\: \varphi$ and the map $\eta$ induces an isomorphism

 \end{lemma}

 Let $\KK$ be a commutative ring and $C$ be a $\ZZ$-filtered chain complex over $\KK$ with an increasing filtration

 For the sake of simplicity we set